GoddessLuxanna/Solidity_Final_Project/README.md

 ## Authors

-Torayno, Joshua C. also known as Goddess Luxanna
+Torayno, Joshua C. also known as Goddess Luxanna and Caelestis Myōjō

 ## License